dlebansais/Insta-Unblock/README.md

 Right-click the icon to pop a menu with the following items:

 - Load at startup.
 When checked, the application is loaded when a user logs in.
 - Unblock.
-When a folder is checked, all files that appear in it are immediately unblocked.
+All files that appear in the default download folder are immediately unblocked.
 - Exit

 # How does it work?
+You can manually unblock a file by opening a command-line prompt and typing (for *myprogram.exe*)
+> echo.>myprogram.exe:Zone.Identifier.

+You can also right-click it in the Explorer, choose Properties, check the **Unblock** box and confirm.
+All this application is doing is watching for your personal download folder for new files, and unblocking them with the same command as above.

 # Screenshots

 ![Menu](/Screenshots/Menu.png?raw=true "The app menu")